andronasef/arabic-reddit-extension/README.md

 ## How to use? 🤔

-Just install it and it will work 😂
+Just install it from [chrome web store](https://chromewebstore.google.com/detail/arabic-reddit/mjlnfccfhofafpghdpmoocghifigilim) and it will work 😂

 But for Firefox (Tampermonkey Users) => please install it from [here!](https://github.com/andronasef/arabic-reddit-extension/raw/main/extras/arabic-reddit.user.js)